reinhart1010/nix/docs/en/common/clamdscan.md

 ---
 # clamdscan

-A command-line virus scanner using the ClamAV Daemon.
+Scan for viruses using the ClamAV Daemon.
 More information: <https://docs.clamav.net/manual/Usage/Scanning.html#clamdscan>.

 - Scan a file or directory for vulnerabilities: